Space heaters in October: choosing the most cost-effective option

 Combining efficiency and safety, it offers fast heating with better regulation.
 A good compromise for those using it several hours.

 Conclusion: The best space heater depends on use.
 For a rarely used room, a convector is fine.
 For daily heating, oil-filled or ceramic models are better.
 In all cases, limiting usage time remains the true key to savings.
+Pair your heater choice with our 5 habits to cut heating bills and winter home preparation tips for optimal energy efficiency.

 About the author: